tmijieux/osux/src/taikorank/README.md

 ## Requirements
 Needed:
-* osux and mostly evrything that with with it
+* osux and mostly everything that comes with it
 * GNU Triangulated Surface

 Optional: